 Yes we run a homework club Monday to Thursday from after school to 5.20pm.
 A member of staff is here to help you.

 What is in the Library?

 The library offers a wide range of resources in the form of fiction and non-fiction books, magazines, newspapers and DVDs and Audio Books.
-There are also a bank of computers and thirty IPADs in the library, all with access to printing facilities, which students can use to carry out research or to help them with home learning tasks.
+There are also a bank of Chromebooks in the library, all with access to printing facilities, which students can use to carry out research or to help them with home learning tasks.